Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The button on the RED Brick is a power button.
 Press it longer than 5 seconds and the RED Brick will turn off immediately.
-If the Brick is off, press the button until the blue LED lights up and the Brick starts booting again.
+If the Brick is off, press the button until the blue LED lights up and the Brick will boot again.

 .. _red_brick_leds: